Increase font size

 - Parent PLUS Loan – This loan is available to the parent of dependent, undergraduate students and described in the “Types of Aid” section of this site.
 If you are interested in this loan, please contact the office.

 - Private/Outside Scholarship Search – you might explore our private/outside scholarship page.
 Also, you might contact your local Rotary Club at least one year prior to your Study Abroad program.

 - Study Abroad Office – has links to sites that provide financial aid for Study Abroad programs

 Disbursement of Aid and Payment of Charges

 - Disbursement of financial aid will happen according to the regular academic calendar.
 Students participating in the Study Abroad Program must plan accordingly to meet expenses with their own resources until financial aid is available.
 Disbursement typically occurs the first week of on-campus classes each semester.

 - Refunds of credit balances will be available according to the standard calendar determined for all students.

-- Direct Deposit allows Student Accounts and University Receivables to electronically deposit a student’s financial aid refund to his/her personal checking or savings account.
+- Direct deposit allows the Cashier’s Office to electronically deposit a student’s financial aid refund to his/her personal checking or savings account.
 It is the fastest method to make a refund available to the student.
-The Student Accounts and University Receivables Office (UNC cashier) strongly encourages students expecting a refund use Direct Deposit.
-Follow these instructions to sign up for Direct Deposit.
-If a student cannot pick up a check in person at the Student Accounts and University Receivables Office (UNC cashier), he/she must be sure to have established Direct Deposit.
+The Cashier’s Office strongly encourages students expecting a refund use direct deposit.
+Follow these instructions to sign up for direct deposit.
+If a student cannot pick up a check in person at the Cashier’s Office, he/she must be sure to have established direct deposit.

 - Charges for programs administered by the Summer School may not be deferred.
 Students must be sure to follow the published deadlines for payment.